-A controversial provision included with the Tax Cuts and Jobs Act of 2017 (TCJA) was officially repealed December 20, 2019, after President Trump signed into law two spending packages—worth a combined $1.4 trillion—that Congress adopted earlier in the week.
+The controversial “parking lot tax” provision included with the Tax Cuts and Jobs Act of 2017 (TCJA) was officially repealed on December 20, 2019, after then-President Trump signed into law two bipartisan-supported spending packages worth a combined $1.4 trillion.

 The potentially costly provision (Internal Revenue Code (IRC) Section 512(a)(7)) placed a tax on qualified transportation fringe benefits provided by nonprofit employers, including employer-provided parking meeting certain criteria.
 The tax was assessed utilizing the unrelated business income tax system.
 Churches and other tax-exempt nonprofits were affected by this change.
 Widespread criticism from across the nonprofit sector erupted almost immediately after the TCJA was passed in December of 2017.

 Along with the criticism, the provision also created much confusion in the church community.
 To help weed through the confusion, the Internal Revenue Service (IRS) issued IRS Notice 2018-99, offering guidance for implementing the provision.
 If certain criteria were met, churches and nonprofits then needed to go through a four-step analysis to determine how much tax they owed on their employer-provided parking.

 The repeal operated retroactively, “as if the tax was never in the original law,” noted national CPA firm Batts Morrison Wales & Lee (BMWL).
 After the repeal, churches and other tax-exempt organizations that paid this tax were able to file an amended Form 990-T and subsequently receive a full refund or credit for any tax paid.